wp-plugins/teachpress/readme.txt

 Create a new page or post and use the following tag: [tpenrollments]

 = How can I add longer course desciptions? =
-You can write long course desciptions, as normal WordPress pages.
-The main function of teachPress is only to connect the static page with a course overview and an enrollment system.
-For this you can specify a related page for your course.
+Write a long course desciption as normal WordPress pages and add this page as related content to the course.

 = How can I display images in publication lists? =
-An example: [tplist user="0" image="left" image_size="70"].
+An example: [tplist image="left" image_size="70"].
 Important: You must specify both image parameters.

+= How can I split publication lists into multiple pages? = An example: [tpcloud pagination="1" entries_per_page="50"].
+This works also for [tplist] and [tpsearch]

+= How can I protect course documents? =
+The plugin saves course documents in your WordPress upload directory under /teachpress/*course_id*.
+You can add a protection for this directory with a .htaccess file without influence to your normal media files.

 = How can I deactivate parts of the plugin? =
-If you want to use only one part of the plugin, so write the following in the wp-config.php of your WordPress installation For deactivating the course system:
+If you want to use only one part of the plugin, so write the following in the wp-config.php of your WordPress installation `// For deactivating the course module:
-define ('TP_COURSE_SYSTEM','disable');
+define ('TEACHPRESS_COURSE_MODULE', false);
-For deactivating the publication system:
+// For deactivating the publication module:
-define ('TP_PUBLICATION_SYSTEM','disable');
+define ('TEACHPRESS_PUBLICATION_MODULE', false);  `

 = I see only error messages if I use the RSS-Feed for publications or the xls/csv export for enrollments.
 What's wrong? = If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
-Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).
+Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 13).

+== Upgrade Notice ==

+= 5.0.0 =
+It's **strongly** recommended to save your teachPress database tables before upgrading!

 == Changelog ==

+= 5.0.0 - (12.03.2015) =
+* New: A real author filter for publications added
+* New: Autocomplete for authors/editors added
+* New: Meta data system for courses, students and publications added
+* New: Assessment management for courses added
+* New: Simple capability management for courses added
+* New: Simple document management for courses added
+* New: Direct export of .bib files for selected publications added (via "Show as BibTeX entry")
+* New: Option for converting utf-8 chars into BibTeX compatible ASCII strings
+* New: Direct creation of related content based on drafts added
+* New: Direct creation of sub courses added
+* New: Page menu for enrollments added
+* New: DOI field for publications added
+* New: Shortcode [tpcourseinfo]
+* New: Shortcode [tpcoursedocs]
+* New: [tpenrollments]: New parameter "date_format" added
+* New: [tpcloud]: New parameter "show_tags_as" added
+* New: tinyMCE 4 plugin for inserting shortcodes and documents
+* New: Send notification to a student if his registration is moved from the waitinglist to the course by automatic fill up
+* New: Editable time limit for exports and uploads added (constant TEACHPRESS_TIME_LIMIT)
+* Changed: Rewritten core API
+* Changed: Rewritten Shortcode [tpcloud]
+* Changed: Rewritten Shortcode [tpenrollments]
+* Changed: [tpcloud, tplist]: Pagination is enabled by default, the parameter entries_per_page is set to 50 (before: 30)
+* Changed: UI modifications for better integration in WordPress 3.9+
+* Changed: Using HTML5s "required" attribute for required fields in registration forms
+* Changed: Using parameters instead of variables for the definition of database table names
+* Changed: Visible names for some publication types changed
+* Changed: Using field type "search" for search fields
+* Changed: Increased varchar limit for some field in table teachpress_pub (author,editor --> 3000 chars; institution, organization --> 500 chars)
+* Changed: The parameters TP_COURSE_SYSTEM and TP_PUBLICATION_SYSTEM were renamed to TEACHPRESS_COURSE_MODULE and TEACHPRESS_PUBLICATION_MODULE
+* Changed: The plugin requires at least WordPress 3.9 instead of 3.3
+* Bugfix: Fixed the handling of curly-brackets for the definition of surnames in author/editor names
+* Bugfix: Replace double spaces in author/editor names
+* Bugfix: BibTeX import: Better identification for the date of publishing
+* Bugfix: teachPress books widget works again
+* Killed: The shortcode [tpdate] is deprecated, use [tpcourseinfo] instead
+* Killed: The following functions are deprecated: get_tp_course(), get_tp_courses(), get_tp_course_free_places(), get_tp_tags(), get_tp_tag_cloud(), get_tp_publication(), get_tp_publications(), tp_is_user_subscribed(), tp_check_bookmark(), tp_admin_page_menu()

 = 4.3.12 - (02.12.2014) =
 * New: [tpsearch]: Reset button for search input field added